2i2c-org/infrastructure/docs/howto/operate/new-tf-cluster.md

 project_id = "my-awesome-project-id
 ```

+Once you have created this file, open a Pull Request to the `pilot-hubs` repo for review.

 ## Initialising Terraform

 The terraform state is located centrally in our `two-eye-two-see-org` GCP project, therefore you must authenticate `gcloud` to your `@2i2c.org` account before initialising terraform.